Definition of Tax Exempt

 - Cash Gifts: The cash gifts made within the threshold of $15,000 per person are tax-exempt in the hands of the giver.
-If a person makes a gift in excess of $15,000 per person, then such a giver becomes liable for gift tax.
+If a person makes a gift over $15,000 per person, then such a giver becomes liable for gift tax.

-- Inheritances: The inheritances received to an individual person is tax-exempt up to the limit of $11.58 million.
+- Inheritances: The inheritances received from a person is tax-exempt up to the limit of $11.58 million.
 Any amount received in excess shall attract a tax levy.

 - Interest on Municipal Bonds: Interest earned on municipal bonds is tax-exempt on a federal level.
-The interest is tax-exempt on a state or local level also if the taxpayer resides in the same state in which the bonds are issued.
+The interest is tax-exempt on a state or local level if the taxpayer resides in the same state where the bonds are issued.

 Interest earned on municipal bonds is one of the most common tax-exempt incomes.
-Municipal bonds are the bonds that are issued by states to arrange capital for special projects and ventures such as the construction of schools, bridges, etc. The interest income earned by an investor from the municipal bonds issued in the state of residence of the investor becomes exempt from both federal as well as state taxes.
-This means that the investor doesn’t need to pay tax on such interest income and the post-tax returns remain the same as the pre-tax returns.
+Municipal bonds are the bonds issued by states to arrange capital for special projects and ventures such as the construction of schools, bridges, etc. The interest income earned by an investor from the municipal bonds issued in the state of residence of the investor becomes exempt from federal and state taxes.
+This means that the investor doesn’t need to pay tax on such interest income, and the post-tax returns remain the same as the pre-tax returns.

 Importance of Tax Exempt

-The importance of any transaction being tax-exempt is that no tax is levied on such a transaction either by the state government or federal government or both.
-Tax exemptions are provided by the governments either without any conditions or thresholds or sometimes with conditions or thresholds.
-When these conditions and thresholds are complied with, the taxpayer would not be required to pay tax on the tax-exempt transactions.
+The importance of tax-exempt transactions is that no tax is levied on such a transaction either by the state government or federal government.
+The governments provide tax exemptions without any conditions or thresholds or sometimes with requirements or thresholds.
+When these conditions and thresholds are complied with, taxpayers would not be required to pay tax on tax-exempt transactions.

-Even though any income is tax-exempt it would still be required to be reported in the tax return of the taxpayer.
-This means that although the amount of tax-exempt income doesn’t form part of tax calculations, still it has to be reported as an exempt item in the tax returns of the taxpayers for transparency and fair reporting.
+Even though any income is tax-exempt, it would still be required to be reported in the taxpayer’s tax return.
+This means that although the amount of tax-exempt income doesn’t form part of tax calculations, it still has to be reported as an exempt item in the taxpayers’ tax returns for transparency and fair reporting.